FredericoBaker/crunchbase-scraper/README.md

    pip install -r requirements.txt
    ```

-3. **Crunchbase Account Login**: Before running the script, log in to your Crunchbase premium account in chrome web browser.
+3. **Crunchbase Account Login**: Before running the script, log in to your Crunchbase premium account in Chrome web browser.
 This step is crucial as the scraper relies on your account's access permissions to retrieve data.

 ## Usage

 To run the Crunchbase Scraper, execute the following command in the terminal:

 ```bash